TheJacksonLaboratory/FunDataR/2_uni_bivariate/2_univariate.md

-  sampling process), as the sample sizes increases, this bell-shaped distribution of sample estimates approaches a normal distribution with a mean at the population mean and a standard deviation equal to the standard error of the mean as specified above.
+  sampling process), as the sample sizes increases, this bell-shaped distribution of sample estimates approaches a normal distribution with a mean at the population mean and a standard deviation equal to the standard error of the mean.
 That is, the distribution of sample estimates of the population mean approaches the normal
   distribution: